MIKHILSAI/S.H.A.D.O.W/README.md

 - The `models_cache/` and `uploads/` directories are gitignored
 - Results are probabilistic and should be combined with human judgment

-## Limitations

-This tool provides probabilistic assessments, not definitive proof.
-Results should be used alongside:
-- Contextual analysis
-- Source verification
-- Chain of custody validation
-- Expert human judgment

 ## Contributing

 PRs welcome.
 Please test locally before submitting.